So you’ve developed the next world-changing app? Right on.

 Before most people make a new purchase, they’ll research to see what others think before making a decision.
 Apps are no different: reviews and ratings can help potential persuade new users to hit the download button.

-Encourage current users to review your app by building in features that make it easy for them to write a review for you, such as a rating prompt.
+Your plan in app marketing should include encouraging current users to review your app.
+Build in features that make it easy for them to write a review for you, such as a rating prompt.
 You can also reach out to an informed, professional reviewer from an app-reviewing website for an even more credible (and visible) opinion.

 Negative reviews aren’t all bad either, as long as you don’t take the criticism personally.
 Reading and responding to reviews can be a good source of new ideas, highlight areas for improvement, and show potential new users that you’re engaged and listening.